oracle-livelabs/developer/oracle-health-ai-open-source/ai-document-flutter-ui/ai-document-flutter-ui.md

 ## Introduction

-This lab will show you how to use Oracle Database, Object Storage, and OCI Vision/Document AI to detect text in medical documents and store accordingly (for example as an expense report).
+This lab will show you how to use Oracle Database, Object Storage, and OCI Vision/Document AI to detect text in medical documents and store them accordingly (for example as an expense report).

 Estimated Time: 5 minutes.